lipingxue/docker-volume-vsphere/CONTRIBUTING.md

 The CI/CD system is based on [Drone platform](https://drone.io/) and the server is  https://ci.vmware.run/.
 More information is found at our [CI.md](https://github.com/vmware/docker-volume-vsphere/blob/master/CI.md)

-## Releases for GA and post GA
+## Release naming convention
 The following is the plan for releases for GA and post GA.
 Before GA, the release name format remains the same.

 ### Type of Release:
 We plan to have two types of releases: edge release and stable release.

-edge release: will be released every month for users who want a drop of latest.
+Edge release: A monthly release with new features and bug fixes.

-stable release: will be release every 3 month for users who want to a stable version.
+Stable release: A quarterly release with reliable/stable updates.

 ### Nomenclature for release:

-The Nomenclature for release will follow the format ```major-version. minor-version.build-version.release-type```.
+The nomenclature for release will follow the format ```major-version.minor-version.build-version.release-type```.

-“Major-Version” will be the major version number, “minor-version” will be the minor version number which will be bumped on each monthly release. “build-version” by default is 0.
-If we decide to cut one more release on that month (maybe some patch releases), we can increase the “build-version” by 1 for that release. “release-type” has two possible values: “stable” to mark a stable release and “edge” to mark a edge release.
+“Major-version” will be the major version number which starts from 1.
+"Major-version" will be bumped up when some significant changes are being introduced. “minor-version” will be the minor version number which will be bumped up for each monthly release. “build-version” by default is 0.
+If we decide to cut one more release in that month (maybe some patch releases), we can increase the “build-version” by 1 for that release. “release-type” has two possible values: “stable” to mark a stable release and “edge” to mark an edge release.

-For Example, assume we plan to cut the first release for GA on August , the release number will be “1.0.0.stable”.
-Then the monthly edge release on September will be “1.1.0.edge”, the monthly release on October will be “1.2.0.edge” and the stable release on November will be “1.3.0.stable”, etc.
+For Example, assume we plan to cut the first release for GA in August, the release number will be “1.0.0.stable”.
+Then the monthly edge release in September will be “1.1.0.edge”, the monthly release in October will be “1.2.0.edge” and the stable release in November will be “1.3.0.stable”, etc.

 ## Cutting a new release guidelines